CLI Package

 ci-dokumentor generate --source ./actions/action.yml

-# Generate with explicit destination
+# Generate with explicit destination (single file only)

 ci-dokumentor generate --source ./actions/action.yml --destination ./action-docs/README.md